Mithgol/npmtree/README.md

 Unlike the above (`npm -g`), the application does not appear in the `PATH`, and thus you'll have to run it directly from the application's directory.
 You'll also have to run `node npmtree [parameters]` instead of `npmtree [parameters]`.

+## Testing npmtree

+It is necessary to install [JSHint](http://jshint.com/) for testing.

+* You may install JSHint globally (`npm install jshint -g`) or locally (`npm install jshint` in the directory of npmtree).

+After that you may run `npm test` (in the directory of npmtree).
+Only the JS code errors are caught; the code's behaviour is not tested.

 ## License

 MIT license (see the `LICENSE` file).